tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Relates an improvement target to a Validation.
-Was: The criteria targeted by some enhancement via the ImprovementTarget object.
+Describes the relationship between an improvement target and a Valication/  Was: The criteria targeted by some enhancement via the ImprovementTarget object.
 But, too abstract.'

 ********************